PRG-Mbox-Git/Profiles/Designer 4v.md

 | 122 | 21 | Output 1 Shutter |
 | | *143*  | **TOTAL DMX CHANNELS** |

+>Notes
->Note: Additional Outputs may be added and use 93 channels each if all sub-fixtures are included.
+>* Additional Outputs may be added and use 93 channels each if all sub-fixtures are included.

->Note: A maximum of four (4) Output Masters will fit on the first universe.
+>* A maximum of four (4) Output Masters will fit on the first universe.
 If more than four are required, additional universes must be patched.
 Output Masters 5-9 would be on the second universe, and would move the Layers up to the next consecutive universe.
 Adding more Output Masters beyond 9 would move the Layers up again, and so on...

 ###Layers 1-6
 *Standard Universe Offset +1*